Matthew Chapter Eleven

 Matthew 11:20

-Then Jesus began to denounce the towns in which most of his miracles had been performed, because they did not repent.
+Then Yeshua began to denounce the towns in which he had done most of his miracles, because the people had not turned from their sins to God.

 Matthew 11:21 & 22